konnectors/cozy-konnector-template/README_migration.md

 ## Remove code related to kresus

-Kresus is not supported (yet?) in cozy v3, then it is not possible to link you bills to you bank operations.
+Kresus is not supported (yet?) in cozy v3 and link_bank_operation.coffee is not ported to gozy yet, then it is not possible to link you bills to you bank operations.
 Just remove code calling the linkBankOperation lib.

 ## Update some paths
 Most of the libs used by konnectors have been migrated to use cozy-client-js instead of v2 code and are directly available in the lib directory of this template.
 Oh yes for that you need to execute a tiny search and replace from '../lib' to './lib' in your konnector code and you will be done.

-## Update the manifest files
+## Update the template files

-package.json and manifest.konnectors to be updated with informations of your own konnector like, name of the project, dependencies, needed permissions, description of the project.
-Same goes for the README.md file.
+This template repository is delivered with sample package.json, manifest.konnectors and README.md files.
+You need to update them with information specific to your konnector like : name of the project, dependencies, needed permissions, description of the project.

 ## You can test your konnector!